pandas-dev/pandas/doc/source/install.rst

      * You are highly encouraged to read :ref:`HTML Table Parsing gotchas <io.html.gotchas>`.
        It explains issues surrounding the installation and usage of the above three libraries.
-     * You may need to install an older version of `BeautifulSoup4`_:
-       Versions 4.2.1, 4.1.3 and 4.0.2 have been confirmed for 64 and 32-bit
-       Ubuntu/Debian

   .. note::